sammy-hughes/key-sweep/README.md

 - Symbol-sets
     - [ ] ? haven't thought this part through ?

-This project is still in active development, and does not yet implement embedded symbols.
-To achieve lettering, a text node can be linear_extrud()'ed as a child of a keycap, and it will be subtracted from the top surface.
-No off-the-shelf elements are yet provided, though, and it is not yet clear what the target API would look like.
+This project is still in active development, and does not yet implement embedded legends.
+To achieve lettering, a text node can be linear_extrude()'ed as a child of a keycap, and it will be subtracted from the top surface.
+The [components/legends/legend.scad](https://github.com/sammy-hughes/keybare/blob/main/components/legends/legend.scad) file provides a controlled-size, self-scaling model, but requires a string parameter instead of taking children.